-- Financial mismatch The risk that Scheme assets fail to grow in line with the developing cost of meeting the liabilities. - Changing demographics -The risk that longevity improves and other demographic factors change, increasing the cost of the Scheme benefits. - Systemic risk The possibility of an interlinked and simultaneous failure of several asset classes and/or investment managers, possibly compounded by financial 'contagion', resulting in an increase in the cost of meeting the Scheme's liabilities.
+- Financial mismatch The risk that Scheme assets fail to grow in line with the developing cost of meeting the liabilities.
+This also considers the impact of interest rates and inflation on the value of assets and liabilities. - Changing demographics -The risk that longevity improves and other demographic factors change, increasing the cost of the Scheme benefits. - Systemic risk The possibility of an interlinked and simultaneous failure of several asset classes and/or investment managers, possibly compounded by financial 'contagion', resulting in an increase in the cost of meeting the Scheme's liabilities.
 Climate change is a particular systemic risk that has the potential to cause economic, financial and demographic impacts.